conan-io/conan-io.github.io/_posts/2025-04-22-Conan-Github-Action.markdown

 keywords: "C++, C, GitHub, CI, CD, Workflow"
 ---

 In modern software development, fast and reliable CI/CD pipelines are essential.
-However, configuring and maintaining CI scripts—especially for dependency management can slow down your workflow and increase maintenance costs.
+However, configuring and maintaining CI scripts (especially for dependency management) can slow down your workflow and increase maintenance costs.

 [GitHub Actions](https://github.com/features/actions) automates tasks like installing dependencies, running tests, and deploying applications.
 But setting up tool dependencies can be time-consuming.
 Fortunately, GitHub Actions supports reusable extensions from the [GitHub Marketplace](https://github.com/marketplace?type=actions), making it easier to manage tools like Conan.